 There are so many great restaurants in Cape May, and Peter Shields Inn is considered one of the finest.
 We have several of our own favorites that we rotate when we visit, and yes, Peter Shields is at the top of our list, too!
-We have eaten many memorable meals here (Justin’s fabulous 21st birthday dinner on the porch comes to mind!), and stayed in their lovely rooms.
+We have eaten many memorable meals here (Justin’s fabulous 21st birthday dinner on the porch overlooking the ocean comes to mind!), and stayed in their lovely rooms.
 The food is always unique, fresh and absolutely delicious.
 Bringing your own wine has the advantage of making a top notch meal more economical!

 Dinner at Peter Shields Inn

-The owners of PSI, also own the fun, casual and yummy Fins, located downtown on Decatur Street.
+The owners of PSI also own the fun, casual and yummy Fins, located downtown on Decatur Street.
 Fins is a great place for a drink, lunch or dinner, where you can enjoy watching the beautiful fish in several large tanks around the restaurant, and have anything from a salad to a full entree.

 The morning of May 7 was cool, but sunny and calm for our run from Cape May to Atlantic City in the ocean.
-It’s a 45 mile run, so it’s long enough that you don’t want to do it in choppy seas!
+It’s a 45 mile trip, so it’s long enough that you don’t want to do it in choppy seas!